 The same volunteer work schedule continues for the coming weeks

 Weekends: Free to explore the city.
 Alternatively, volunteers can visit Cambodia over the weekends as well, or head off to Khao Yai National Park.?

 Note: Please note, the schedule may vary depending on the particular project the volunteer is participating in.

 As a VolSol volunteer you are provided with best of living standards available in Thailand.
 Our dedicated coordinator and staff will assist you with your airport pick up, stay, meals and even weekend sightseeing and travel.
 Arrive in peace and have the best time of your life.

 Volunteers are picked up from the Suvarnabhumi Airport in Bangkok by the local coordinator or representative on the program start date.
 Please note that airport pickup is only provided between 6am – 10pm at night.
 Those participants who are already in Bangkok will need to make their own way to the hotel/guest house accommodation details of which shall be provided.

 All volunteers are provided with an orientation and 2 days city tour before starting their project work.
 The Orientation session covers areas like, local Thai culture, greetings, locations, transportation etc. Volunteers are also given a city Tour of Bangkok.

 Volunteers are provided accommodation in a Guesthouse/ hotel for two nights in Khao San Road area in Bangkok on arrival.
-While in Surin, lodging will be provided in one of our three volunteer houses where accommodation is shared with other volunteers.
+While in Surin, lodging will be provided in one of the volunteer houses where accommodation is shared with other volunteers in dorm style rooms.
 The houses are centrally located and close to shopping, ATM’s, restaurants and more.

 Daily transportation to and from the project placement to the volunteer house is provided to the volunteers.All intercity transfers are included in the program fee.